-In "Backlinks" > "Lost report" in Site Explorer tool you might see a variety of tags that describe "link lost" reasons.
+In the "Lost backlinks" report in Site Explorer, you might see a variety of tags that describe "link lost" reasons.

 "Link Lost" Reasons